-The research areas as presented in the last section aim to be a governing factor in inventing the battery of the future.
-The progress in each respective research area will be essential for the newly developed battery technologies and for the vision of BATTERY 2030+ to reinvent the way to invent batteries.
-One crucial element of the success of each individual and of all research areas as a whole are not individual advances but the joint work for a common goal and the synergies in between the research areas.
-All of them are linked to one another and depend on in- and output being constantly transferred between the different areas, to create a closed loop between them in the end.
-The long-term vision is the accelerated and automatized research that is able to discover and invent new self-healing batteries which can be directly manufactured and recycled and which are safe, sustainable, low cost and have application-dependent tailored electrochemical properties.
-To effectively interlink the research areas early on, specific goals were set for the short, medium and long term, which are presented in Table 4.
+The research areas outlined in the previous section aim to play a crucial role in inventing the battery of the future.
+Individual advancements in each respective research area are extremely important for the development of new battery technologies, however the collective effort and synergies among the research areas will be key to the overall success of Battery 2030+ and its ambitious vision to reinvent the way to invent batteries.
+All of them are interconnected and rely on a continuous exchange of information and ideas between the different areas, ultimately forming a closed loop system.
+The long-term vision is to achieve accelerated and automated research that is able to discover and invent new self-healing batteries which can be directly manufactured and recycled, while also being safe, sustainable, cost-effective and have electrochemical properties tailored for specific applications.
+To foster effective collaboration between the research areas, specific goals were set for the short, medium and long term, which are presented in Table 4.